statycc/loop-fission/README.md

 * `run.sh` is a wrapper for the timing script; it enables benchmarking directories.

-* `ref_result` referential result; the capture on which we base results of the paper.
+* `ref_eval` referential result; the evaluation on which we base results of the paper.

 ## Reproducing results

-**System requirements:** Linux/OSX host, C compiler with OpenMP support, Make, and Python 3+ for plotting.
+**System requirements:** Linux/OSX host, C compiler with OpenMP support, Make, and Python 3.8+ for plotting.
 The system should have multiple cores for parallelism, but 4 cores is sufficient for this experiment.

 Benchmarking proceeds in two phases: first capture the timing results, then generate